-He has worked extensively on higher education technology collaboration efforts both at SOU and at Augsburg College in Minneapolis, Minnesota.
-In Minnesota, these efforts included partnering with other private colleges to join Internet2 with sponsorship from the University of Minnesota and forming a buying consortium with other private colleges and a K-12 education technology collaborative to aggregate bandwidth and fiber transport purchasing.
+Brad has worked extensively on higher education technology collaboration efforts both at SOU and at Augsburg College in Minneapolis, Minnesota.
+In Minnesota, these efforts included partnering with other private colleges to join Internet2 with sponsorship from the University of Minnesota and forming a buying consortium with other private colleges and a K-12 education technology collaborative.
 In Oregon, he is active in collaboration efforts with the other public universities, the NWACC Network and Information Security program, and the information technology operations for the new Oregon Public University Shared Services Enterprise.

-Brad has worked in higher education information technology for 16 years and came to Southern Oregon, he oversaw departmental operations, telecommunications, networking, system administration, and information systems.
+Brad has worked in higher education information technology for 18 years.
+Before coming to Southern Oregon, he oversaw departmental operations, telecommunications, networking, system administration, and information systems at Augsburg.
 He received his Master’s degree in Public Administration and Bachelor’s degree in Political Science from the University of Minnesota.
 Brad joined the NWACC Council in 2011.

-Marianne Colgrove is the Deputy Chief Technology Officer and the Director of Web Support Services at Reed College.
+Marianne Colgrove is the Deputy Chief Information Officer and the Director of Web Support Services at Reed College.
 She oversees campus technology deployment, CIS financial management, college web systems, web application development, and digital media services.
 She frequently collaborates with the library on projects involving undergraduate teaching and learning and access to digital materials.
 Marianne joined Reed as the Associate Director of Computing & Information Services in 1989.
 Prior to her current position she managed Reed's 5-year Technology Plan to integrate computing into all aspects of the academic environment.
-Marianne has a B.A in Psychology from Reed College and is currently working toward her masters of Library & Information Science at University of Washington.
+Marianne has a B.A in Psychology from Reed College and a Masters of Library & Information Science at University of Washington.

-In addition to the NWACC board, Marianne has previously served as the Treasurer of the Consortium of Liberal Art Colleges and a member of the EDUCAUSE West-Southwest program committee, and previously served as chair of the Educause Nominating Committee.
+In addition to the NWACC board, Marianne has previously served as the Treasurer of the Consortium of Liberal Arts Colleges, as a member of the EDUCAUSE Connect program committee, and as chair of the EDUCAUSE Nominating Committee.
 Marianne joined the NWACC Member Council in 2002.

 Dan Ewart joined the University of Idaho as the Chief Information Officer and Executive Director of ITS in February 2012.
 In this role he leads a team of professionals serving the technology needs of the main Moscow campus, centers across the state and of students around the world.
 Prior to joining UI, Dan served as the Director of Information Services at the University of Wyoming and as Director of Information Technology at Dubai Aerospace Engineering University in Dubai, UAE.
 Before supporting higher education computing, Dan worked as a technology leader in the private sector for companies such as Interlink Group and Accenture.

 Jim Fleming was appointed Chief Information Officer at Pacific University in March 2011.
-Jim has 26 years of experience in higher education administration.
-Since his arrival at Pacific, University Information Services has led a successful transition to Moodle from its former LMS, implemented Ellucian CRM (resulting in increased enrollment), and implemented Epic Electronic Health Record system in five clinics, representing three health discipline programs located in Forest Grove, Hillsboro and Portland.
+Jim has 28 years of experience in higher education administration.
+Since his arrival at Pacific, University Information Services has led a successful transition to Moodle from its former LMS, implemented Ellucian CRM EMS Events and Calendar system, and OCHIN Epic Electronic Health Record system in university health clinics located in Forest Grove, Hillsboro and Portland.
 He is serving as Chair of the University HIPAA taskforce responsible for developing a common set of policies and procedures across all clinical environments.

-In addition to IT administration, Jim has held the position of Registrar for six years, where he contributed to an innovative enrollment services team and learned first-hand the significant impact of technology.
-He had a variety of responsibilities as Associate Dean of Students, focusing on developing student leaders and establishing a leadership minor at the university.
+In addition to IT administration, Jim held the position of Registrar for six years in which he contributed to an innovative enrollment services team and learned first-hand the significant impact of technology.
+Prior to this position, he had a variety of responsibilities as Associate Dean of Students, focused on developing student leaders and establishing a leadership minor at the university.
 He has also served at Trine University in Indiana and Oklahoma Weslyan University.

-Jim is a certified project manager (PMP) with a M.A. in Counseling from George Fox University and a bachelors degree from Seattle Pacific University.
+Jim is a certified project manager (PMP) with a M.A. in Counseling from George Fox Seminary and a bachelors degree from Seattle Pacific University.
 He has served on several professional and non-profit boards.

 Karl Kowalski was appointed Chief Information Technology Officer for the University of Alaska System in November 2011.
 He previously served as Executive Director of User Services for the Statewide Office of Information Technology since 2007.
 He came to the University with 20 years’ experience in public education and technology integration in Rural Alaskan schools.
 Karl is a graduate of the University of Alaska Fairbanks, holding degrees in Education and Biology.
 He earned his Master’s degree in Educational Technology Leadership from George Washington University in 1999.
 As a certified teacher and principal, he served as Director of Technology and Information Services for the Northwest Arctic Borough School District for 15 years.